StrongMind/culture/tech_sessions/cohorts/sessions/2023_06_ux_cohort.md

 * Description: Empathise -> Define -> Ideate -> Prototype -> Test -> Implement -> repeat

 ### Week 3
+* Topic: Analyzing Human Data
+* Description: Leveraging human data presents it's own set of unique challenges.
+In this session, we will discuss the varying factors that can influence your data, how to control for these factors, and how to best design your data pipelines & interpret data in a way that will actually generate reliable insights.

+### Week 4
 * Topic: Design Systems
 * Description: BACKPACK UI!

-### Week 4
-* Topic: Talking to Your Customer
-* Description: Gathering ongoing user feedback, techniques on interviewing

 ### Week 5
 * Topic: UI 101